A look at expected participants in Virginia gun rally

 The VCDL has donated over $200,000 to state lawmakers since 2002, records show.
 The group has emphasized the rally is intended to be peaceful and urged members not to bring long guns, saying they would be a “distraction.”

-“The eyes of the nation and the world are on Virginia and VCDL right now and we must show them that gun owners are not the problem,”the group wrote in a recent email to its members.
+“The eyes of the nation and the world are on Virginia and VCDL right now and we must show them that gun owners are not the problem,” the group wrote in a recent email to its members.

 The group’s president, Philip Van Cleave, has been in the national spotlight before.
 In 2018, Van Cleave was duped into participating in Sacha Baron Cohen’s ambush chat show, where he advocated for arming children.